 Baked Steak and Eggs Breakfast Tacos are perfect for a crowd!
-Baked Tacos are super easy, melty, cheesy, and delicious!
+Baked Tacos are a super easy breakfast recipe, melty, cheesy, and delicious!

 I just signed on to work with Old El Paso for another year and I could not be more excited.
 Their products make creating easy recipes so easy.
 I know that’s repetitive but it’s also SO TRUE!
 Their spices, green chiles, stand and stuff shells, all some of my favorites.
 The possibilities are endless.
 The perfect way to add flavor and variety into your favorite dishes!